Zero-Day-Z/Voltage-Monitor-Raspberry-Pi/README.md

     3. line 51: enter the recipient email
     4. line 52(optional): you can change the email subject
     5. line 53(optional): you can change the contents of the email
+4. Run voltage.py and turn the dial on the potentiometer to change the voltage